-Recommendation ITU-T G.9804.3 describes a 50-Gigabit-capable passive optical network (50G-PON) system in an optical access network for residential, business, mobile backhaul and other applications.
+Recommendation ITU-T G.9804.3 describes a 50-Gigabit-capable passive optical network (50G PON) system in an optical access network for residential, business, mobile backhaul and other applications.
 This system operates over a point-to-multipoint optical access infrastructure at the nominal line rate of 50 Gbit/s in the downstream direction.
-In the upstream direction, 12.5 Gbit/s and 25 Gbit/s nominal line rates are currently defined; a 50 Gbit/s nominal line rate is for future study.
+In the upstream direction, 12.5 Gbit/s, 25 Gbit/s and 50 Gbit/s nominal line rates are defined.
 This Recommendation contains the references, the common definitions, acronyms, abbreviations and the specifications of the physical media dependent layer of the 50G-PON system.